PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Only `Open` tasks can be marked as done.
 Upcoming tasks can't.
 - When any task is marked as done, system sends in-app notification to associated users.
 - When any task is marked as done, system ask for `Done Date`.
 Useful when user knows that task was completed in past but it was missed to Mark as done.
+- Parent task can't be marked as Done if it has any Open Sub-Tasks.

 ### UX Rule

 - This action is applicable only for `Open` tab.
 - Default value of Done date is current date.
 User can select any past date otherwise system show error message.
+- Shows a` Mark as done not possible` dialog when the user marks the parent task as done and it has some open tasks.
 - `Done Date` is a mandatory field.
 By default, the current date is prefiled.
 Future date is not allowed otherwise shows an error message: `Future date is not allowed`.

 ### UI Rule
 Mockup [See this](https://drive.google.com/file/d/1DS-yGAswDIyX6vJNBbzn8AeO6nlpJDs2/view?usp=sharing)
+Mockup of Mark as Done not possible [See this](https://drive.google.com/file/d/1ANcLfcB_shd1YBbWf01RbR-60BBnP5eY/view)

 ## Reopen task